When I first started working with Node.js, I was just happy when my server ran without errors.

 "Every millisecond saved in backend = better user experience in frontend."

-So keep coding, keep optimizing, and remember โ the best performance upgrade is your mindset โ๏ธ
+Keep coding, keep optimizing โ the best performance upgrade is your mindset โ๏ธ